megsindelar/megsindelar.github.io/_posts/2022-06-20-Control-on-Multi-Metal-DED-Printer.md

 This first project staged contained three main parts, including software integration, measurement equipment, and the control system.

 Software Integration:
     This was the biggest part of my project, where I used the DED Lua API to integrate an external program with the printer code.
 I interfaced with the printer through the HMI, where I created a simple button for the user that contains underlying Lua script code.
 This code links directly to the main lua script of the printer.

-I also created an external program which links to my HMI Lua script.
-This program contains three main subsections.
+    The external program contains three main subsections.
 The first is another Lua script, which is the link between my external program and the printer lua program.
 The second is a C# program, which reads in data from a laser distance sensor and sends the data to the lua script.
 The third is a C program, which I set up to directly communicate with the external lua script.
-I set up the C program for the next PhD student, who was taking over the next stage of the project.
+I set up the C program for the next PhD student, who took over the next stage of the project.

 Measurement Equipment: